 Hearing Process Guide and Rules

-The Hearing Process Guide and Rules (Hearing Rules) apply when the Standards Commission, after receiving a report from the Commissioner for Ethical Standards in Public Life in Scotland (CESPLS), decides to hold a Hearing.
+The Hearing Process Guide and Rules (Hearing Rules) applies when the Standards Commission, after receiving a report from the Commissioner for Ethical Standards in Public Life in Scotland (CESPLS), decides to hold a Hearing.
 In certain circumstances and following the agreement of parties involved in the Hearing the Standards Commission may apply an Abbreviated Hearing Process.

 Section 16 of the Ethical Standards in Public Life etc. (Scotland) Act 2000 gives the Standards Commission the power to hold a Hearing.
 Section 17 of the 2000 Act enables the Standards Commission to decide what procedures to follow at any Hearing.